rapid7/insightconnect-workflows/workflows/InsightIDR_MultiCountry_Auth_and_Remediation/help.md

 * Parses authentication count using Pattern Match & Python
 * If locations are two or less, the InsightIDR investigation is automatically closed.
-* If there are more than 2 locations Active Directory is automatically querying for the associated user.
-If the user is found, they are disabled.
+* If locations are more than two, Active Directory will query for the associated user and disable the account if found.

 # Requirements